lucidnz/lib-ruby-lucid-shopify/README.md

 lucid_shopify
 =============

-`lucid_shopify` is an interface to the Shopify API providing authentication, validation and a small subset of API calls.
-It is designed with extension in mind and intended as a base for future projects.
+`lucid_shopify` provides basic interfaces to the Shopify API including authentication, validation, webhooks, billing and a small subset of common API calls.
+Each interface is designed for extension and provides only a base from which to start.

-It is quite opinionated and built around my own workflow.
+It is designed around my own workflows and experiences and is not intended to cover every possible scenario.

 ### Examples

-Generally, this will be used with resource mappings.
-The following example illustrates how we might achieve this.
+Generally, interfaces to remote resources will be used with resource mappings which are provided by `lucid_client`.
+The following example illustrates how this might be achieved.

 First we implement a model with the `LucidClient::Model` interface: